 Photo: Baptism of Virginia Dare.
 Credit: National Geographic.

-Today marks the 432nd birthday of Virginia Dare.
-She was born on August 18, 1587, and was the first English child born in the New World.
+Virginia Dare was born on August 18, 1587, and was the first English child born in the New World.
 Dare’s parents were part of Sir Walter Raleigh’s expedition to explore and settle land in North America on behalf of the English crown.
 Their fate is a mystery that historians and tourists still clamor to know more about.

 In today’s blog, we’ll explore what we know about The Lost Colony and Virginia Dare.